 Admissions

-SMSSP Student on Laptop
+SI Student on laptop

-Summer 2024 Admissions
+Summer 2026 Admissions

 We seek intellectually curious students with a passion for learning.
 Admission to Stanford Pre-Collegiate Summer Institutes is selective.